cdl-geneseo/geneseo-dictionary/N/Noodle.md

 # Noodle

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Noodle

 Created by  Unknown User (ajm3), last modified by  Unknown User (baj2) on Nov 20, 2012

 1. (v) To have sex with. &quot;I noodled that girl from the party last night&quot;.
 A. Moak 2010Obsolete, 2012.
 Joyce